Lake Jackson Fishing

 Lake Jackson is a shallow lake, Prairie lake on the north side of Tallahassee in Leon County, Florida with two major depressions or sinkholes known as Porter Sink and Lime Sink.

-The lake is located in the Red Hills Region, and has fluctuated from periods of being dry to a maximum elevation of 29 meters (96 ft) above sea level.
-The lake is approximately 12 kilometers long and its area is 16 km², with a drainage basin of roughly 11 km².
+The lake is located in the Red Hills Region, and has fluctuated from periods of being dry to a greatest elevation of 29 meters (96 ft) above sea level.
+The lake is about 12 kilometers long and its area is 16 km², with a drainage basin of roughly 11 km².
 There is no outflow from streams or runoff.
 Interstate 10 runs across the southern tip of the lake, and US 27 runs along a causeway on the western side, separating Little Lake Jackson from the main lake.

 There are several boat ramps providing access to the lake; on the west side these are at Crowder Drive and Faulk Drive, at a small park on US 27, and on Sunset Drive.
 Ramps on the east side of the lake are at Millers Landing Road and Rhoden Cove Landing.